Why attend an open day?

 When you arrive, make your way to the main reception where you’ll be signed in.
 You’ll be given a programme outlining what will be happening during the day and where you can find different teams.

-Open day visitors tend to spend around 2 to 3 hours on campus, including the Discover Norland presentation which lasts around an hour and 15 minutes.
+Open day visitors tend to spend around 2-3 hours on campus, including the Discover Norland presentation for undergraduate prospective students which lasts around 1 hour and 20 minutes.

 There will be plenty of staff and students at open day to answer any questions you have or point you in the right direction if you’re lost.